carbon-language/carbon-lang/lld/COFF/README.md

   locations containing addresses.
 The loader adds a difference between RVA and actual load address to all locations listed there.

-  Note 1: This run-time relocation mechanism is very simple compared to ELF.
+  Note that this run-time relocation mechanism is much simpler than ELF.
   There's no PLT or GOT.
 Images are relocated as a whole just by shifting entire images in memory by some offsets.
 Although doing this breaks text sharing, I think this mechanism is not actually bad on today's computers.

-  Note 2: We do not support base relocations yet.
-But if you were wondering how Windows manages to load two images having conflicting addresses into the same memory space, this is how it works.